Delegated Authentication Using a SAML Web Browser SSO Profile (v2)

 |User Agent||A user agent is any software that retrieves, renders, and facilitates end-user interaction with Web content.
 5|

 The web user works through a user agent to access resources at an RP.
 The access request results in a redirection of the user to an IDP as part of an authentication action.
 This result of the authentication is an authentication assertion that is consumed by the RP and used to establish a security context for the web user.
+In effect, the RP has delegated the authentication to the IDP.

 Different architecture types are defined in the “Introduction to IAM Architecture” article in the IDPro Body of Knowledge.
 The SAML-based authentication use case applies specifically to the architecture of Cloud Environments.
 6